infracost/docs/docs/integrations/github_app.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-The Infracost GitHub App is an automated integration meaning that Infracost runs on our infrastructure and we keep it uptodate.
-Its main benefits over manual CI/CD integrations are:
+The Infracost GitHub App is an automated integration meaning that Infracost runs on our infrastructure and we keep it up to date.
-- Infracost runs significantly faster as only changed folders are run based on the GitHub App events.
-- You can add Infracost to multiple repos with one click, no need to install or update CLI versions.
-- Pull request status (e.g. open, closed, merged) and metadata such as labels, merged by, and approved by are included in dashboard filters and reports in Infracost Cloud.
-- Features such as [guardrails](/docs/infracost_cloud/guardrails/) and [policies](/docs/infracost_cloud/cost_policies/) work without you needing to make changes in your CI/CD pipelines.

-The GitHub App is part of [Infracost Cloud](/docs/infracost_cloud/get_started/), our paid SaaS product.
-If you prefer a manual integration where you maintain Infracost, see [GitHub Actions](https://github.com/infracost/actions/) integration.

-We are currently working on our SOC 2 Type II compliance process, see our [security page](/security) for more details.

 | 1.
 Install the Infracost GitHub App | 2.
 Get pull request comments |
 |--------------|-----------|
 <img src={useBaseUrl("img/screenshots/github-app-install.png")} alt="Install the GitHub App into any GitHub organization"/> | <img src={useBaseUrl("img/screenshots/github-app-comment.png")} alt="Infracost automatically leaves a comment on every pull request"/>

+## Benefits

+There are two key benefits of using the GitHub App over manual CI/CD integrations:
+1. Infracost runs significantly faster as only changed folders are run based on the GitHub App events.
+2. You can add Infracost to multiple repos with one click, no need to install or update CLI versions.

+Furthermore, if you use Infracost Cloud (our SaaS product):
+- the pull request status (e.g. open, closed, merged) and metadata such as labels, merged by, and approved by are included in the dashboard filters and reports.
+- [Guardrails](/docs/infracost_cloud/guardrails/) and [centralized cost policies](/docs/infracost_cloud/cost_policies/) work without you needing to make changes in your CI/CD pipelines.

+We are currently working on our SOC 2 Type II compliance process, see our [security page](/security) for more details.
+If you prefer a manual integration where you maintain Infracost, see [GitHub Actions](https://github.com/infracost/actions/) integration.

 ## Usage